Hamed-Polo/django_local_lib/README.md

 # django_local_lib
-a simple local library using django
+A simple local library using django

 ## Overview